woodyhaddad/SDCND-1-P1-Lane-finding/README.md

 A possible improvement would be to further test and fine-tune the hough transform parameters.

 Another potential improvement could be to either refine or use a different mathematical approach to somehow "dampen" the "shakiness" of the red lines in the videos.

+### 4. Deliverables

+To see how the code performed, refer to `test_images_output` folder for sample images, and go to the `test_videos_output` folder to see the performance on real video footage.